-Seventeen states and Washington, D.C., have some sort of ERPO law on the books.
-At least 14 more states are considering them.
+Nineteen states and Washington, D.C., have some sort of ERPO law on the books.
+Several other states are considering them.

 Just 41 gun seizure orders have been sought since the law was enacted in January.
 Campaigners hope publicity is the missing ingredient.